lawrenae/metaagent-gemini/README.md

 ## Agent Concept

-Like depicted in the schematic above , idea of the framework is to create a foundation for Agents specialized in performing specific skills , in our example CPG Product Research Agent is trained or customized to perform specialized tasks which has the following skills.
+Like depicted in the schematic above, the idea of the framework is to create a foundation for Agents specialized in performing specific skills, in our example CPG Product Research Agent is trained or customized to perform specialized tasks which has the following skills.

 - Whitespace Analysis
 - Creative Thinking
 - Creative Content Generation

-These skills are like lego blocks , where we can customize each of them for various applications like CPG Research , Financial Analysis , Product troubleshooting etc
+These skills are like lego blocks, where we can customize each of them for various applications like **CPG Research**, **Financial Analysis**, **Product troubleshooting**, etc.
-Using the framework we have demonstrated how we can create a common catalog of skill based agents , which can then be used by Enterprise to perform various specialized tasks.
+Using the framework we have demonstrated how we can create a common catalog of skill based agents, which can then be used by Enterprise to perform various specialized tasks.

 ## MetaGemini Abilities